-- SHEILA.
+SHEILA.
 There's also something to be said for taking it all in and appreciating the world around you.
-(Fills a to-go cup with coffee and puts on the lid.) - VICTOR.
-If you focused more of your energy on work and less on (Condescendingly.) taking it all in, then maybe you'd be running this place instead of slinging coffee. - SHEILA.
-Has it ever occurred to you that I might like slinging coffee, Victor?
-That it gives me the rare opportunity to make a connection with nearly everyone in town, including you?
-(Holds out her hand.) - VICTOR.
-Now, why would you want to go and do a thing like that?
-(Drops change into her hand.)
-Keep the change.
-(Exits.) - SHEILA (watching him as he exits).
-Sometimes I wonder.
-(Crosses to JULES and MEL with two mugs and tea bags.)
+(Fills a to-go cup with coffee and puts on the lid.)

+VICTOR.
+If you focused more of your energy on work and less on (Condescendingly.) taking it all in, then maybe you'd be running this place instead of slinging coffee.

+(VICTOR pays and exits.
+SHEILA shakes her head then crosses to JULES and MEL with two mugs and tea bags.)

+SHEILA.
 You gals decided?
-(Takes out her pad and pencil.) - JULES.
+(Takes out her pad and pencil.)

+JULES.
 I'll have two fried eggs and a side of bacon.